Key takeaways

 U.S. Bank business loans

-U.S. Bank business loans are only available in 28 states, but it’s a great choice for qualifying business owners who value an in-person lending experience.
-Throughout the application process, you can work with a business banker that can walk you through the process.
+U.S. Bank branches are only in 27 states, but it’s a great choice for qualifying business owners who value an in-person lending experience.
+Throughout the application process, you can work with a business banker.

-U.S. Bank’s loans include term loans (including its Quick Loan), business lines of credit, commercial real estate loans and equipment loans.
+U.S. Bank’s loan offerings include term loans (including its Quick Loan), business lines of credit, commercial real estate loans and equipment loans.
 Some of its loans have longer repayment terms than Bank of America.
 This includes a Quick Loan, which gives business owners up to 84 months.

 In some ways, U.S. Bank also has more relaxed eligibility requirements.
 You can qualify for some of its loans with just six months of operating history.
 This makes U.S. Bank small business loans more accessible to startup business owners than Bank of America.